Its-Alex/Its-Alex/README.md

 - 👍🏼 I respond affirmatively to the message
 - 👀 I am currently reading the message
 - 🤔 I am currently reflecting on this message

+# Why I use conventional comment

+I think that [conventional comment](https://conventionalcomments.org/) brings several advantages:
+- Priority among comments
+- Perspective on the posted comment for the person reading it In my opinion, this allows for better understanding and maintains a more neutral aspect in the review.

 # Tips